An Orange a Day Won’t Keep Fifa Officials away

 (And let’s not forget ITV pundit Robbie Earle who is said to have provided Bavaria with the free tickets to the World Cup Match who has since been fired!)

 The Cup’s authorised beer is Budweiser which pays millions for the sponsorship.
 The stunt went slightly wrong as not only were the women ejected by FIFA official stewards at half time.
 Two are now rumoured to be facing a jail sentence!
 It has also been revealed that FIFA has also started legal proceedings against the Dutch brewer.

 Was it worth it?

 Well the resulting publicity from the stunt has heightened the popularity and awareness of the brand.
 Ironically the publicity sought by the brands who undertake ambush techniques usually arises from the general public and / or official outcry and attempts to stop the activity from taking place.
 This actually further draws attention to the situation, which of course is exactly what the brands hope for.

-Think, if the FIFA officials had ignored the women and let them stay for the whole match …But they didn’t and low and behold, the name Bavaria has been plastered all over the national press and if you perform a quick Google news search for Bavaria beer there are pages of articles reporting on the incident.
+Think, if the FIFA officials had ignored the women and let them stay for the whole match …But they didn’t and low and behold, the name Bavaria has been plastered all over the national press and if you perform a quick Google news search at the time for Bavaria beer there were pages of articles reporting on the incident.

 Why Use Ambush Marketing?

 Ambush Marketing is a term often frowned upon in industry circles.
 It is used to describe a marketing technique; often using guerrilla tactics that occurs around an event but does not involve a sponsorship fee to the event and annoyingly for the event organisers rarely breaks any laws so cannot be legally enforced.